-Lead engineer of Finished Products and Medical Devices, Rene Ohms, loves his work so much, he can't believe that he actually gets paid to do it.
+Lead engineer of Finished Products, Rene Ohms, loves his work so much, he can't believe that he actually gets paid to do it.

 How did you start working in pharma engineering?